 Although this report accounts for a diversification of existing Clusters with the highest number of jobs, there will be a significant change in this ranking in future years.
-The Metal and Machining Cluster should move up along with the Energy and Tire Cluster in the very near future as both of these type clusters are associated with higher paying jobs and have been mentioned prominently in the future economy of the GTPDD with the recent expansion of Steel Dynamics (Lowndes County) and the opening of Yokohama Tire Company in Clay County.
+The Metal and Machining Cluster should move up along with the Energy and Tire Cluster in the very near future as both of these type clusters are associated with higher paying jobs and have been mentioned prominently in the future economy of the GTPDD with the recent expansions of Steel Dynamics (Lowndes County) and the opening of the initial phase of Yokohama Tire Company in Clay County.